L-Buchholz/day-calendar/README.md

 ## Link to deployed application

-The work day scheduler webpage can be found here: [LINKME]
+The work day scheduler webpage can be found here: https://l-buchholz.github.io/day-calendar/